agile-students-fall2025/1-project-proposal-404-founders/README.md

 - **Chatbot:** Provide simple Q&A through a rule-based system, with the option to later upgrade to a free chatbot framework.
 - **Caregiver/Shared accounts:** Let caregivers or family members view meal plans.

-*(Note: The APIs listed above are some suggested free options; the team may explore alternatives as needed.)*

 ## Scope
 We believe this project is appropriately scoped for a semester-long effort by a team of 4-6 developers.